yukiz3256/CYOA-/success/success.md

 ## You were smart to spend your money wisley.

-### want to see how your life would turn out using another option ??
+### Want to see how your life would turn out using another option ??
+---
 ## [Restart!!!](../home.md)